small-tech/auto-encrypt/README.md

 #_property    // unsafe  property access (should only be used in accessors)
 ```

 (Documenting these here as private class fields (hashnames) are relatively new as of this writing and may not be familiar to some.
-The use of the underscore to differentiate direct property access from mediated access via an accessor is also a project convention.)
+The use of the underscore to differentiate direct property access from mediated access via an accessor is a project convention.)

 ## Like this?
 Fund us!